openvstorage/framework-alba-plugin/docs/configmgmt.md

 ##### Specific ASD node related keys
 ```
 /ovs/alba/asdnodes/main = {"client_timeout": 20}
-        (This file does not exist by default.
-It can be created and manipulated in case one requires to change global asdnode settings.)
+Note: This file does not exist by default.
+It can be created and manipulated in case one requires to change global asdnode settings.
+Calls towards the asd-manager can take up to <client_timeout value> seconds before raising an error.

 /ovs/alba/asdnodes/<node_id>/config/main = {"username": "root",
                                             "version": 0,